giancosta86/OmniCourse/README.md

 Alternatively, the lightweight kernel, focusing on just the core model - with no UI dependencies - is available as the [OmniCourse-core](https://github.com/giancosta86/OmniCourse-core) project.

+## New features in OmniCourse 3

+- **Localization** support - to translate taxonomy names and subject names

+- **WebWorker** taxonomy reifier - to run _background localization and reification_ by default

+- Totally rewritten, leaner and more _functional_ TypeScript engine

 ## New features in OmniCourse 2

 - _Well-defined model_ written in **TypeScript**, with remarkably high **test coverage** on the model